nf-core/hic/docs/usage.md

 CONTROL_REP1,AEG588A1_S1_L004_R1_001.fastq.gz,AEG588A1_S1_L004_R2_001.fastq.gz
 ```

-In this case, each sample will be processed as independant chunk and then merge as a single sample to generate the Hi-C contact maps.

 ### Full samplesheet

-The pipeline is designed to work only with paired-end data.
+The `nf-core-hic` pipeline is designed to work only with paired-end data.
 The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.

 ```console
 sample,fastq_1,fastq_2